midhunkalarikkal/FullDomain/Notes/Nodejs.md

 At the time, most servers were blocking in nature, which led Ryan to start developing Node.js as a non-blocking, event-driven runtime to handle asynchronous operations efficiently.

 So node.js is single threaded by default when there is only synchrnous code, but it is multi threaded when it have asynchrnous code because it will use libuv to run the asynchronous code and then libuv will use thread pool.

-`Worker Threads` Starting with Node.js 10.5.0, we can explicitly create multiple threads using the worker_threads module if you need true multi-threading for JavaScript code execution.
+`Worker Threads`  In JavaScript, the main thread is single-threaded, meaning it handles tasks like UI updates, events, and running JavaScript code.
+However, in some cases, we might want to offload heavy computations or tasks to separate threads to avoid blocking the main thread.
+This is where Web Workers (also referred to as Worker Threads) come into picture.

 2009
 ------